Particular/docs.particular.net/samples/prometheus-grafana/sample.md

 ## Prerequisites

 To run this sample, download and run both Prometheus and Grafana.
-This sample uses Prometheus 1.7.1 and Grafana 4.4.2 that both run on Windows.
+This sample uses Prometheus 1.7.1 and Grafana 4.4.2.

 - https://prometheus.io
 - https://grafana.com